About

 Art Of Attachment Film Installation is staged across two large TV screens, with 5 smaller screens providing interviews with the professional and non-professional collaborators involved. resource materials and interviews.
 The work is watched seated around several large wooden trestle tables, with self-regulating craft activities taking place around the table during and after watching the work along with facilitated discussions.

-VDT’s facilitated screenings offer a creative health professional development opportunity for Further and Higher Education students to engage with creative practice as a tool for self-reflection, self-care and self-expression, both for the students themselves and the clients they work with.
+Facilitated screenings offer astudents or participants an opportunity to engage in creative practice as a tool for self-reflection, self-care and self-expression, both for the participants themselves and the clients they work with.

 What is a facilitated screening?

-A Facilitated Screening of VDT’s Art of Attachment, a dance theatre production on film that shares the lived experience and stories of four women in recovery from substance misuse, followed by creative and reflective activities to explore how creative practice can unlock what cannot always easily be said, to improve health and wellbeing and positively impact on personal and professional practice.
+A Facilitated Screening of VDT’s Art of Attachment, screens the dance theatre production on film that highlights the lived experience and stories of four women in recovery from substance misuse and domestic abuse, with accompanying discussions and activities to reflect on the work and its themes.

 Who is it for?